Cal Raleigh Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 22nd in the league.
+- The Rangers pitching staff ranks 23rd in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rangers have a 4.29 team ERA that ranks 16th across all league pitching staffs.
+- The Rangers have a 4.31 team ERA that ranks 17th across all MLB pitching staffs.

-- The Rangers rank 19th in baseball in home runs surrendered (194 total, 1.2 per game).
+- Rangers pitchers combine to rank 20th in baseball in home runs allowed (197 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.